akashsparsh17/Offensive-Linux-Privilege-Escalation/Escalate-via-capabilities.md

 #### Exploiting

-- Maybe you can sniff the password
+- Although can't escalate, But in some case Maybe we can sniff the password
 ```bash
 tcpdump -n tcp
 ```